nxtgm/nxtgm/docs/examples/python_examples/plot_hello_world.rst

 the "value_table" for a factor is called "function". we first add such a function

 ..
-GENERATED FROM PYTHON SOURCE LINES 26-29
+GENERATED FROM PYTHON SOURCE LINES 29-31

 .. code-block:: default

-    import numpy as np
     function_id = gm.add_function(np.array([42.0, 30.0]))